Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Introduction

-The effect of bath on disorder induced MBL has been studied, both experimentally and theoretically, showing stretched exponential decay of observables \cite{Open_disorder_MBL_PhysRevX_exp, Open_disorder_MBL_PhysRevLett_th1, Open_disorder_MBL_PhysRevLett_th2, Open_disorder_MBL_PhysRevE_th1}.
-SMBL also exhibits a stretched exponential decay of population imbalance with time, in presence of interaction when the system experiences dephasing \cite{Open_SMBL_Eckardt_PhysRevLett}.
-However, an important aspect of the SMBL dynamical {\sl $\ell-$bits} remains unanswered, viz., what happens to them when the system is coupled to external (thermal) baths (cf. \onlinecite{QSynch, Hadiseh})?
+The effect of bath on disorder-induced MBL has been studied, both experimentally and theoretically, showing stretched exponential decay of observables \cite{Open_disorder_MBL_PhysRevX_exp, Open_disorder_MBL_PhysRevLett_th1, Open_disorder_MBL_PhysRevLett_th2, Open_disorder_MBL_PhysRevE_th1}.
+SMBL also exhibits a stretched exponential decay of population imbalance with time, in the presence of interaction when the system experiences dephasing \cite{Open_SMBL_Eckardt_PhysRevLett}.
+However, an important aspect of the SMBL dynamical {\sl $\ell-$bits} remains unanswered, viz., what happens to them when the system is coupled to external (thermal) baths (cf. \cite{QSynch,Hadiseh})?

-Here we answer this question by focusing on the chain of interacting strongly electrons in a tilted magnetic field gradient.
-Crucially, the experiments performed on cold atoms and trapped ion set-ups \cite{Scherg, morong2021observation} simply can not shed light on the effects of thermal environments, such as phonons because phonons are essentially absent in optical lattices.
-Therefore, we consider a prototypical system of exchange coupled quantum dot (QD) arrays where phonons appear quite naturally.
-Not only the solid-state QD arrays have shown promise for quantum-simulating various physical phenomena ranging from quantum information and computation \cite{Loss_DiVincenzo_PhysRevA, Zanardi_PhysRevB,Zanardi_PhysRevLett,Germanium}, Fermi-Hubbard model and Mott physics \cite{Byrnes_PhysRevB2008, Yang_PhysRevB2011, Hensgens2017}, Heisenberg magnetism \cite{vandyke2020protecting,Takumi_APL_2018,Mukhopadhyay_APL_2018,Mills2019,Qiao_PhysRevX_2020,Sigillito_PhysRevApplied2019}, Kondo physics, superconductivity \cite{Barthelemy_2013, Kouwenhoven_2001} to even time-crystallinity \cite{Qiao2021,Economu_PhysRevB_2019,sarkar2021signatures, Sarkar_2022gex,Sacha,Seibold,Zhao2,Bakker}, but also they are sufficiently tunable in terms of bath engineering \cite{Granger2012, Mills2019}.
-For example, a sufficiently tunable phonon bath can be achieved via metallic Quantum-point contacts (QPCs) which in turn act as charge measuring apparatus \cite{Granger2012}.
+Here we answer this question by focusing on the chain of interacting electrons in a tilted magnetic field gradient.
+Crucially, the experiments performed on cold atoms and trapped ion set-ups \cite{Scherg, morong2021observation} cannot shed light on the effects of a thermal environment, such as phonons, because phonons are essentially absent in optical lattices.
+Therefore, we consider a prototypical system of exchange-coupled quantum dot (QD) arrays where phonons appear quite naturally.
+Not only have the solid-state QD arrays shown promise for quantum-simulating various physical phenomena ranging from quantum information and computation \cite{Loss_DiVincenzo_PhysRevA, Zanardi_PhysRevB, Zanardi_PhysRevLett, Germanium}, Fermi-Hubbard model and Mott physics \cite{Byrnes_PhysRevB2008, Yang_PhysRevB2011, Hensgens2017}, Heisenberg magnetism \cite{vandyke2020protecting, Takumi_APL_2018, Mukhopadhyay_APL_2018, Mills2019, Qiao_PhysRevX_2020, Sigillito_PhysRevApplied2019}, Kondo physics, superconductivity \cite{Barthelemy_2013, Kouwenhoven_2001}, to even time-crystallinity \cite{Qiao2021, Economu_PhysRevB_2019, sarkar2021signatures, Sarkar_2022gex, Sacha, Seibold, Zhao2, Bakker}, but they are also sufficiently tunable in terms of bath engineering \cite{Granger2012, Mills2019}.
+For example, a reasonably tunable phonon bath can be achieved via metallic quantum-point contacts (QPCs), which in turn act as charge measuring apparatus \cite{Granger2012}.